How We Make Our Bacon!

 And, as the “L” board makes it’s way down the line, there are folks along the way making sure each package is perfect… perfectly aligned and ready to be wrapped in film.

-So, from Caroline, the packages can go one of two places.
+So, from the quality control expert, the packages can go one of two places.
 If all specs are met, they go to be boxed.
 If the package has too little or too much bacon, or if some of the slices got in there a little wonky, it’s sent over to a couple ladies to “fix it”.
 These ladies open the package and add or remove bacon as needed or straighten it out.
 They stack the second chance “L” boards and then send them back to be wrapped again.

-Back to Caroline they go.
+Back to quality control they go.
 At this point, they’re sure to pass specs, and so they go on to be boxed.
 There are an average of 16 packages of bacon per box which equals about one pork belly.
 Interesting, huh?
 But, before these cases of bacon get sent out anywhere, they are passed through a metal detector.
 Passing the product through a metal detector before it ships out is a standard required by several vendors, and Pederson’s is happy to oblige.

 Once the metal detector gives the all clear, the cases are stacked on pallets and ready to be shipped to your local grocery store.